 The table above is provided for illustrative purposes only and is hypothetical.
-The public offering price per unit at inception is \$10.385or \$10.177 for Fee Accounts subject to a Wrap Fee, so only "Hypothetical final distribution on Series Mandatory Dissolution Date per unit" levels over this amount represent a positive return on an investment in units purchased at this price.
+The public offering price per unit at inception is \$10.368 or \$10.161 for Fee Accounts subject to a Wrap Fee, so only "Hypothetical final distribution on Maturity Date per unit" levels over this amount represent a positive return on an investment in units purchased at this price.
 Amounts below represent a loss.
+Also, the actual Enhanced Return, Capped Return, Maximum Loss per Unit, public offering price, Inception Value, estimated trust expenses per unit and other estimates will likely differ and some will be set at the close of regular trading on the New York Stock Exchange on the date prior to the inception date.
 The table above does not purport to be representative of every possible scenario concerning increases or decreases in the value of the Reference Asset.
 No one can predict the Final Reference Value or the value of the Options on the Options Expiration Date.
 The assumptions made in connection with the examples may not reflect actual events.
 You should not take these examples as an indication or assurance of the expected performance of the Reference Asset or the gain or loss on trust units.

-These examples are merely intended to illustrate the operation of the Options at the Options Expiration Date and the amount per unit that the trust would receive in certain situations at the Series Mandatory Dissolution Date.
+These examples are merely intended to illustrate the operation of the Options at the Options Expiration Date and the amount per unit that the trust would receive in certain situations at the Maturity Date.
 These examples also illustrate how the gains or losses to the trust from the Options vary depending on the performance of the Reference Asset.
-These examples assume that the units were purchased at the trust's inception based on the stated assumptions, and held until the trust's dissolution date, and that the Options are held by the trust to the Options Expiration Date on June 18, 2021.
+These examples assume that the units were purchased at the trust's inception based on the stated assumptions and held until the trust's dissolution date, and that the Options are held by the trust to the Options Expiration Date on December 28, 2021.

-For example, based on the stated assumptions, if the hypothetical Reference Asset Return was 55%, then, at the Series Mandatory Dissolution Date:
+For example, based on the stated assumptions, if the hypothetical Reference Asset Return was 40%, then, at the Maturity Date:

-- the trust would receive a net payment on the Options expected to be approximately \$11.40 per unit at the Options Expiration Date consisting of the trust receiving a payment on the Purchased Call Options, being obligated to make a payment on the Written Call Options, and no payment being made in the Purchased Put Options; - approximately \$0.15 in cash per unit would remain after paying all estimated trust fees and expenses; and - the hypothetical total return of the trust to unitholders who purchase the units at a public offering price of \$10.385 would be approximately 11.12% net of estimated trust fees and expenses.
-The hypothetical total return of the trust to unitholders who purchase the units in Fee Accounts subject to a Wrap Fee at a public offering price of \$10.177 would be approximately 13.39% net of estimated trust fees and expenses.
+- the trust would receive a net payment on the Options expected to be approximately \$13.59 per unit at the Options Expiration Date; - approximately \$0.16 in cash per unit would remain after paying all estimated trust fees and expenses; and - the hypothetical total return of the trust to unitholders who purchase the units at a public offering price of \$10.368 would be approximately 32.62% net of estimated trust fees and expenses.
+The hypothetical total return of the trust to unitholders who purchase the units in Fee Accounts subject to a Wrap Fee at a public offering price of \$10.161 would be approximately 35.33% net of estimated trust fees and expenses.

-Or, if the hypothetical Reference Asset Return was 15%, then, at the Series Mandatory Dissolution Date:
+Or, if the hypothetical Reference Asset Return was 10%, then, at the Maturity Date:

-- the trust would receive a net payment on the Options expected to be approximately \$11.30 per unit at the Options Expiration Date consisting of the trust receiving a payment on the Purchased Call Options, and no payment being made in neither the Purchased Put Options or the Written Call Options; - approximately \$0.15 in cash per unit would remain after paying all estimated trust fees and expenses; and - the hypothetical total return of the trust to unitholders who purchase the units at a public offering price of \$10.385 would be approximately 10.26% net of estimated trust fees and expenses.
-The hypothetical total return of the trust to unitholders who purchase the units in Fee Accounts subject to a Wrap Fee at a public offering price of \$10.177 would be approximately 12.51% net of estimated trust fees and expenses.
+- the trust would receive a net payment on the Options, which is expected to be approximately \$11.30 per unit at the Options Expiration Date; - approximately \$0.16 in cash per unit would remain after paying all estimated trust fees and expenses; and - the hypothetical total return of the trust to unitholders who purchase the units at a public offering price of \$10.368 would be approximately 10.53% net of estimated trust fees and expenses.
+The hypothetical total return of the trust to unitholders who purchase the units in Fee Accounts subject to a Wrap Fee at a public offering price of \$10.161 would be approximately 12.79% net of estimated trust fees and expenses.